Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 -------------

-The deployment mode is relatively new and has constantly more features added, e.g. something for ``FileNotFoundError`` should be coming soon.
+The deployment mode is relatively new and has constantly more features added, for example, something for ``FileNotFoundError`` should be coming soon.

 Disabling All
 -------------